ArminJo/Ultimate-Battery-Tester/README.md

 ## Mode DetectingBattery
 If no battery is inserted, the Arduino supply voltage (VCC) together with the message "No batt." is displayed in the first row until a battery is inserted.<br/>
-By pressing the stop button, you can toggle cutoff voltage between high, low and zero (0.1 V).
+By pressing the stop button, you can toggle cutoff voltage between high, low and zero (50 mV).

 ![NoBatt](pictures/NoBatt.png)